 Can I call you if I have a dental emergency?

 We are happy to work with patients who experience dental emergencies.
-Call our office right away.
+Call our dental office right away.
 In most cases, we offer same day appointments.
 If we’re unable to see patients on the day they call, we can walk them through first aid tips over the phone.

 Why should I visit the dentist for sleep apnea?

 Many patients who suffer from sleep apnea believe the traditional CPAP system is their only or best treatment option.
 However, in many cases, oral appliance therapy from the dentist can offer results comparable or superior to CPAP therapy.

 Over the counter whitening products make big promises they rarely deliver on, so it’s no surprise patients are skeptical about teeth whitening.
 However, our professional whitening kits from Opalescence GO offer predictable results up to ten shades brighter.